fr0stylo/funcgo/README.md

 1. In order to prep environment run `make build`, this will require `root` as this is required in order to manage network interfaces.
 1. run `./bin/controller`

+## Unet
+ Unet is app from https://github.com/LK4D4/unc/blob/master/unet/main.go which is used to create and maintains links between container namespaces.
+This applications requires elevated access to run, that's why make uses `sudo`

 ## State

 - [x] Container from scratch